rsdoiel/antenna/science_and_technology.md

 date: 2025-03-18, updated: 2025-03-18, from: The Register (UK I.T.
 News)

-<h4>Govt wants to learning mistakes of serially breached record holders so it can, er, liberalize data sharing regs under new law</h4> <p>The UK government is inviting experts to provide insights about the data brokerage industry and the potential risks it poses to national security as it moves to push new data-sharing legislation over the line.…</p>
+<h4>Govt yearns to learn mistakes of serially breached record holders so it can, er, liberalize data sharing regs</h4> <p>The UK government is inviting experts to provide insights about the data brokerage industry and the potential risks it poses to national security as it moves to push new data-sharing legislation over the line.…</p>

 <br>